BartAlcorn/terrafold/README.md

 # TerraFold

-The goal of Terrafold is to provider a convenience tool to help auto the scaffolding of AWS Lambdas, and their associated Terraform files.
+The goal of Terrafold is to provide a convenience tool to help auto the scaffolding of AWS Lambdas, and their associated Terraform files.

-A new lambda can be acheived by creating a simple json file in the repo root or, perfarrably, in the lambda directory root:
+A new lambda can be achieved by creating a simple json file in the repo root or, preferably, in the lambda directory root:

 ```json
 {